AllisonDing/LLM-data-processing-agentic-skills/README.md

 ## Install Skills

+Use these skills to generate the LLM data curation pipeline.
 For Claude Code and Codex to use these skills, clone each skill's source repo and copy the skill files to the appropriate locations.

 **Claude Code:**
 ```bash